soudeepd/SCEM/README.md

 ## Reference

+Chazin, H., Deb, S., Falk, J., and Srinivasan, A. (2018) New Statistical Approaches to Intra‐individual Isotopic Analysis and Modelling of Birth Seasonality in Studies of Herd Animals.
+Archaeometry, https://doi.org/10.1111/arcm.12432.

 Tornero, C., Bălăşescu, A., Ughetto-Monfrin, J., Voinea, V., Balasse, M., 2013.
 Seasonality and season of birth in early Eneolithic sheep from Cheia (Romania): methodological advances and implications for animal economy.
 Journal of Archaeological Science 40, 4039–4055. https://doi.org/10.1016/j.jas.2013.05.013